What Are the Requirements for an SBA Loan?

 This being said, the average neighborhood business is almost certain to meet the definition, and if you have any doubts, you can use the SBA’s size standards interactive tool.

-Additionally, you’ll also need to provide information about your personal background, including previous addresses, your citizenship status, and your criminal record.
+To qualify for an SBA loan, you’ll need to provide information about your personal background, including previous addresses, your citizenship status, and your criminal record.

 Having a criminal record doesn’t automatically disqualify you from SBA financing, unless the crime is a felony of “moral turpitude” (i.e. involving violence or dishonesty).
 However, the lender will evaluate your application with more scrutiny.
 The SBA asks for your citizenship status because only U.S. citizens and permanent residents can qualify.